Overlos/MillikanAnalysis/README.md

 *********************************************************************************************************************************
 EXIT CODES

+To see an exit code, type *echo $?* in the terminal.

 I assigned various exit commands, their return are:

+1 = Generic error, probably  wrong input type or too much iterations asked.

-0 = The amount of files required was not met, you inserted more or less than 5 elements, which is the number currently required.
+2 = The amount of files required was not met, you inserted more or less than 5 elements, which is the number currently required.

-1 = The file you specified does not exist.
+3 = The file you specified does not exist.

 130 = Program closed with "Ctrl+C".